Xplizet/esde-m3u-generator/README.md

 ## Example Output

-After running the tool on a ROMs folder with multiple subfolders:
+After running the tool on a games folder with multiple subfolders:

 ```
 /ROMs/